Introduction to Turbo Training

 ANT+ dongle

 If you’re planning to run ANT+ then this will be a necessity unless your computer comes with an ANT+ chip built in.
 If you already own a Garmin watch that comes with a USB ANT+ stick you can normally use the same one to save a bit of cash as an additional ANT+ stick will normally set you back around £30-£40.
-If you’re using a tablet or smartphone there are legacy products from yesteryear which can make your mobile device ANT+ compatible, but many of these will need expensive adaptors to make them work with modern devices so I suggest you invest in Bluetooth instead.
+If you’re using a tablet or smartphone there are legacy products from yesteryear which can make your mobile device ANT+ compatible, but many of these will need expensive adaptors to make them work with modern devices so I suggest you use Bluetooth instead.

 For more information on ANT+ vs Bluetooth see the section below